IbcAlpha/IBC/userguide.md

    script files in the IBC installation folder: these files are `StartTWS.bat` and `StartGateway.bat` on Windows, `twsstart.sh` and `gatewaystart.sh` on Unix, `twsstartmacos.sh` and `gatewaystartmacos.sh` on macOS.

    To find the TWS major version number, first run TWS or the Gateway manually using the IBKR-provided icon, then click `Help > About Trader Workstation` or `Help > About IB Gateway`.
-In the displayed information you'll see a line similar to this:
+In the displayed information you'll see a line similar to either this:

-    `Build 954.2a, Oct 30, 2015 4:07:54 PM`

-   Here the major version number is 954.
+       `Build 981.3c, Jun 29, 2021 3:57:06 PM`

+   or this:

+       `Build 10.12.2a, Dec 14, 2021 11:07:54 AM`

+   In the first case, the major version number is 981.
+In the second case, it is 1012 (ie ignore the period after the first past of the version number).

    Ignore the rest of the version number.
 Now open the script files with a text editor and ensure that the TWS_MAJOR_VRSN variable is set correctly.

 8. At this stage, everything is set up to run IBC with its default settings, which will start TWS and attempt to log it into your